jeremiah-k/matrix-biblebot/README.md

 ```

 ## Usage
 Invite the bot to rooms that are listed in the config.yaml file, if they are not joined already.
-The bot will respond to messages that start with `Book Chapter:Verse-(range)` (e.g. `John 3:16`).
+The bot will respond to messages that start with `Book Chapter:Verse-(range)` (e.g. `John 3:16` or `1 Cor 15:1-4`).

 This is just to get the ball rolling for a BibleBot on Matrix.
 PRs are welcome so feel free to contribute!